 What makes the Anjar ruins special

-The Anjar ruins break every rule you think you know about Lebanese archaeological sites.
-Unlike Byblos, Sidon, or Tyre, which have layers upon layers of civilizations stacked like historical lasagna, the Anjar ruins are a unique single-period site.
+The Anjar ruins break every rule you think you know about the region’s antiquity.
+Unlike Byblos, Sidon, or Tyre, which have layers upon layers of civilizations stacked like historical lasagna, Anjar is a unique single-period site.
 Built between 705 and 715 AD by Caliph Walid I and abandoned just 40 years later in 744 AD following the Abbasid revolution, this city represents a pristine snapshot of early Islamic urban planning.

-Here is why that matters for visitors to the Anjar ruins.
+Here is why that matters.
 Every stone arch, every colonnade, and every carefully planned street you see is authentically early 8th-century Umayyad.
-There are no Roman foundations beneath the Anjar ruins, nor are there Crusader fortifications built on top.
+There are no Roman foundations beneath the site, nor are there Crusader fortifications built on top.
 It is pure, undiluted Umayyad architecture.
-This is a rarity that historians and architecture buffs absolutely appreciate when walking through the Anjar ruins.
+This is a rarity that historians and architecture buffs absolutely appreciate.

-The city containing the Anjar ruins was strategically positioned at the intersection of two vital trade routes.
-These were the north-south axis connecting Homs to Tiberias, and the east-west route linking Beirut to Damascus.
-The Anjar ruins were not some desert pleasure palace; they were a functional, fortified commercial hub designed to control the agricultural wealth of the Bekaa Valley and tax the caravans moving between the coast and the capital.
+The city was strategically positioned at the intersection of two vital trade routes: the north-south axis connecting Homs to Tiberias, and the east-west route linking Beirut to Damascus.
+This was not some desert pleasure palace; it was a functional, fortified commercial hub designed to control the agricultural wealth of the Bekaa Valley and tax the caravans moving between the coast and the capital.

 anjar ruins 7 tips for visiting lebanons umayyad gem 1